 How to Grow the Primrose Flower

 The primrose flower is a pleasingly hardy plant.
-Preferring moisture and rich soil they are happy to grow in a range of locations, from full sun positions to shady woodland gardens.
+Preferring moisture and rich well drained soil enriched with organic matter, they are happy to grow in a range of locations, from full sun positions to woodland gardens with light shade.
 In particularly hot climates, they may appreciate a little shade.
 These plants are hardy in USDA zones 4-8.

 Sowing Primrose Flower Seeds